The sexual market value (SMV) is an individual’s rating of sexual attractiveness.

 7.2.
 The Appeal of MILFs

-The MILF-phenomenon is real.
+The MILF-phenomenon is real and widespread.

 Well, think about what an older woman with children has proven.